sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 # Maintenance Playbook Reference

 The `playbooks/maintenance.yml` file is the primary entry point for scheduled upkeep of the RKE2 clusters.
-It contains two plays that share the same maintenance block while relying on explicit inventory groups to steer execution.
+A single play now targets all maintenance hosts and leans on the inventory hierarchy to keep control-plane and worker execution easy to understand.

 ## Execution order

-1. **Server play** – Runs against the global `kube_control_plane` group, which aggregates each cluster's `<cluster>_control_plane` child referenced by `kube_control_plane_group`.
-With `serial: 1` the play finishes maintenance on one server before moving on to the next.
-Because these hosts already ship with a kubeconfig, kubectl interactions can immediately use the selected delegate.
-2. **Agent play** – Targets the companion `kube_workers` aggregate group composed of each cluster's `<cluster>_workers` child referenced by `kube_worker_group`.
-The play imports the same maintenance block, but relies on the `select_kubectl_delegate` helper to share a control-plane host so Kubernetes commands can be delegated consistently.

-Splitting the plays by inventory group avoids per-host conditionals and makes it obvious which hosts perform cluster orchestration versus which consume the shared delegate.
+1. **Target group:** The play runs against `kube_nodes`, an aggregate that includes the global `kube_control_plane` and `kube_workers` groups.
+Each of those children exposes the `kube_node_is_control_plane` fact so role-specific tasks can branch when needed.
+2. **Ordering:** `order: inventory` preserves the inventory ordering of the aggregate groups.
+Because the `kube_nodes` group lists `kube_control_plane` before `kube_workers`, all control-plane hosts complete first, followed by their worker counterparts.
+3. **Serial maintenance:** With `serial: 1` the workflow finishes on one host before advancing to the next, matching the original behaviour while avoiding duplicate plays.

+The shared `select_kubectl_delegate` helper continues to probe the inventory-defined control-plane group to select a healthy delegate for Kubernetes commands.
+Control-plane hosts already ship with a kubeconfig, while worker nodes rely on the delegate fact populated during `pre_tasks`.

 ## Task sequence